Onlyjoke/starwarsmuseum/README.md

-# Welcome to StarWars museum
+# Welcome to Star Wars museum

 ## How to start ?
 Before launching the project run